sjt-github/Hemberg-scRNA-seq-Course/docs/02-intro.md

 * Allows to study new biological questions in which __cell-specific changes in transcriptome are important__, e.g. cell type identification, heterogeneity of cell responses, stochasticity of gene expression, inference of gene regulatory networks across the cells.
 * Datasets range __from $10^2$ to $10^5$ cells__ and increase in size every year
 * Currently there are several different protocols in use, e.g. SMART-seq2 [@Picelli2013-sb], CELL-seq [@Hashimshony2012-kd] and Drop-seq [@Macosko2015-ix]
+* There are also commercial platforms available, including the [Fluidigm C1](https://www.fluidigm.com/products/c1-system) and the [10X Genomics Chromium](https://www.10xgenomics.com/single-cell/)
 * Several computational analysis methods from bulk RNA-seq __can__ be used
 * __In most cases__ computational analysis requires adaptation of the existing methods or development of new ones

-## Protocol
+## Workflow

 <div class="figure" style="text-align: center">
 <img src="figures/RNA-Seq_workflow-5.pdf.jpg" alt="Single cell sequencing (taken from Wikipedia)" width="90%" />
 <p class="caption">(\#fig:intro-rna-seq-workflow)Single cell sequencing (taken from Wikipedia)</p>
 </div>

 Overall, experimental scRNA-seq protocols are similar to the methods used for bulk RNA-seq.
-For a discussion on experimental methods, please see reviews by [@Saliba2014-dy], [@Handley2015-yi] or [@Kolodziejczyk2015-xy].
+We will be discussing some of the most common approaches in the next chapter.

 ## Computational Analysis